Gerard Wallop, 9th Earl of Portsmouth: Right-wing groups

 A split in the Mistery left Wallop leading a successor, the English Array.
 It was active from 1936 to the early months of World War II, and advocated "back to the land".
+Lymington met several times with Sir Oswald Mosley to discuss an alliance between the English Array and the British Union of Fascists.
+Lymington was willing to work with Mosley, but did not want to see the English Array absorbed into the BUF.

-Its membership included A. K. Chesterton, J. F. C. Fuller, Rolf Gardiner, Hon.
-Richard de Grey, Hardwicke Holderness, Anthony Ludovici, John de Rutzen, and Reginald Dorman-Smith.
+Lymington wrote in one of his pamphlets for English Array: "The conviction that the healthy state of the soil is the foundation of human health as well of that of the crops and animals is one that does not need any explanation for the men of the English Array...If we serve our soil, we can bring back the fertility of the strong breeds that will people the Empire with the desired men and women who will hold it against tides of yellow men and brown".
+Its membership included A. K. Chesterton, J. F. C. Fuller, Rolf Gardiner, Richard de Grey, Hardwicke Holderness, Anthony Ludovici, John de Rutzen, and Reginald Dorman-Smith.
 It has been described as "more specifically pro-Nazi" than the Mistery; Famine in England (1938) by Lymington was an agricultural manifesto, but traded on racial overtones of urban immigration.
-Lymington's use of Parliamentary questions has been blamed for British government reluctance to admit refugees.